biocatiit/website/content/pages/about_biocat.rst

             under non-crystalline conditions similar to their functional states in living tissues.

-.. lead::   **Overview**  BioCAT is organized as a National Institutes of Health (NIH) Biotechnology Research
-                Resource and is funded by the National Institute of General Biomedical Sciences (NIGMS).
+.. lead::   **Overview**  BioCAT is organized as a National Institutes of Health (NIH) Biotechnology Research Resource and is funded by the National Institute of General Biomedical Sciences (NIGMS).
+Its primary research tool is a very high brightness X-ray beam-line with an on-site biochemical preparation laboratory.

-                .. button:: More
-                    :class: primary block
-                    :target: {filename}/pages/about_overview.rst

 .. row::